Department website: http://medicine.hsc.wvu.edu/pt

 PT 771.
 Professional Development 5.
 3 Hours.

-Principles of business and management as they apply to contemporary management, marketing, and program improvement are physical therapy practice.
-Fiscal management, risk.
+Principles of business and management as they apply to contemporary physical therapy practice.
+Fiscal management, risk management, marketing, and program improvement are addressed.

 PT 773.
 Pediatric Physical Therapy.
 3 Hours.

-An overview of pediatric physical therapy practice, including legislation, treated by physical therapists are introduced.
+An overview of pediatric physical therapy practice, including legislation, common practice settings, as well as unique aspects of assessment and documentation.
+Pediatric conditions commonly treated by physical therapists are introduced.

 PT 775.
 Evidence-Based Practice 4.
 1 Hour.